whdinata/mestara-034cd/donation.md

   - type: hero_section
     title: Thank You!
     subtitle: >-
       Thank you for expressing your intention to support our cause.
 We are still working on a better way to receive your support.
-We will get back in touch with you soon.
+Please try again  get back in touch with you soon.
 Have a great day!
     actions:
       - label: Back to homepage